These Vegan Chocolate Chip Cookies are the best perfectly soft vegan cookies. Only 1 bowl and simple ingredients.

 Variations

-5. Use a 1 ounce cookie scoop and scoop out the cookies onto a lined backing sheet with 6-8 cookies depending on how big your cookie sheet is.
-Bake 11-13 minutes.
+Step 4: Use a 1 ounce cookie scoop (about 2 tablespoons) and scoop out the cookies onto a lined backing sheet with 6-8 cookies depending on how big your cookie sheet is.
+Bake 11 minutes on the middle rack.

-6. Sprinkle with seal salt once the cookies are removed from the oven, optional but next level good.
+Step 5: Sprinkle with sea salt once removed from the oven, optional but next level good.
+Store in a sealed container up to 3-4 days.

 Expert Tips